 Your Privacy Rights

-Jane Southren Consulting is responsible for the personal information we collect and hold.
+Southren Group is responsible for the personal information we collect and hold.
 To ensure this accountability, we have developed this policy, and trained our people about our policies and practices.

 Personal information is any information that identifies you, or by which your identity could be deduced.
 If we did not collect and use your personal information, we could not provide you with consulting or advisory services.

-Jane Southren Consulting provides consulting services to a wide range of clients.
+Southren Group provides consulting services to a wide range of clients.
 In doing so, we produce direct marketing materials concerning our services and developments.
 We collect information only by lawful and fair means, and not in an unreasonably intrusive way.

 Wherever possible we collect your personal information directly from you.